Man convicted of killing carnival boss executed in Alabama

 His former attorneys argued that Eggers believed he was the subject of a government conspiracy and “would rather die than be represented by lawyers who do not support his delusional view of his case.”

-Eggers raised his left arm after a corrections officer pinched his arm to check if he was unconscious.
-He did not respond to a second consciousness check about five minutes later.
-His breathing, which had been rapid and heavy at the start of the procedure, slowed to where it was no longer perceptible.

-He was pronounced dead about 35 minutes after the death warrant was read.

 Eggers opposed efforts by his former attorneys to stop the execution.
 The petition to the Supreme Court was made without his consent.
 A prison spokeswoman said Eggers requested that no attorneys be allowed to visit him, or witness the lethal injection.
-Eggers met with friends and family Thursday ahead of his lethal injection, but not attorneys.
+Eggers met with friends and family Thursday, but not attorneys.

-The state attorney general's office had asked the Supreme Court to let the execution proceed.
+The state attorney general's office had asked the court to let the execution proceed.

 The state argued that Eggers made a rational decision to drop his appeals.
 Lawyers for the state noted that the 11th U.S. Circuit Court of Appeals in 2017 upheld a district court's ruling that he was competent.